 - Influenza - Influenza is known for affecting many species, and there have been a few reports of cats contracting flu viruses from people.
 However, these cases are rare and not widespread.
 But since flu viruses do mutate frequently, your cat could potentially be at risk in the future.

-- Strep - Likewise, there is some research to suggest that cats can catch a Strep infection from people.
+- Strep - Likewise, cats can catch a Strep infection from people.
 This is not routinely recognized though.

 - Staph - Resistant bacterial infections such as methicillin-resistant Staph aureus (MRSA) can affect both people and cats.
 These infections are also uncommon in cats.
 Symptoms could include wounds that don't heal or unusual skin rashes.
 Treatment will require special antibiotics after your veterinarian performs a culture.